-Vanessa Sommer is a Family Therapist in Caron’s Health Care Professionals Program.
+Vanessa Sommer is a Lead Family Therapist in Caron’s Health Care Professionals Program.
 Using thoughtful awareness, she develops a calm, supportive therapeutic process and offers practical tactics to help family members restore healthy boundaries and connections.

 Since joining Caron in 2004, she has worked extensively with families impacted by addiction, developing an understanding of family dynamics and how each family has specific needs that must be addressed when coping with the disease of addiction.
 While working in the Opioid Program, she created a distinctive program for family members coping with their loved one’s opioid addiction.
 The core of the program includes giving family members a voice in treatment and providing education about the impact of addiction.